9999years/tex-report/report.md

   were unusable until XeTeX was released in 2004-2006.

-- The American Mathematical Society (AMS) would use Michael Spivak's AMS-TeX macro package from 1983 to 1985, until they were superceded by the AMS-LaTeX macro packages built on LaTeX.
+- The American Mathematical Society (AMS) would use Michael Spivak's AMS-TeX macro package from 1983 to 1985, until they were superseded by the AMS-LaTeX macro packages built on LaTeX.

 - In 1984, Leslie Lamport (Ph.D., Brandeis) released LaTeX, a "document